-knowyourOTCs.org KnowYourOTCs.org discusses common conditions and which OTC medications may be most appropriate for these conditions, offers special advice for OTC medicine uses for women who are pregnant, and offers resources and safety tips-ranging from safe use and storage to disposal and tips targeted to parents of young children.
-Some tools available on the site include a guide to reading medicine labels, a chart for tracking medications, and an Interactive Pain Reliever Assessment that helps consumers select an OTC pain reliever based on their personal health history and level of risk.
+Health In Hand HealthInHand.org discusses best practices in self-care, including common conditions and which OTC medications may be most appropriate for these conditions, offers special advice for OTC medicine uses for women who are pregnant, and offers resources and safety tips-ranging from safe use and storage to disposal and tips for medicine safety across a number of age groups and populations.
 The campaign's YouTube channel has a wealth of educational, share-ready videos on medicine safety topics.